 Previously, I did my undergraduate (MMath) and DPhil in Mathematics at the University of Oxford.
 I then did a post-doc in Oxford and a post-doc at the Synthetic Biology Research Centre, University of Nottingham, before returning to Oxford for the Hooke Fellowship.

 My research involves using mathematical modelling to understand physical processes arising in biology and industry.
-I have a particular interest in multiscale problems of chemical transport involving moving boundaries, with applications in e.g. cryopreservation, decontamination, and synthetic biology.
+I have a particular interest in multiscale problems of chemical and fluid transport involving moving boundaries, with applications in e.g. cryopreservation, decontamination, and synthetic biology.

 While the applications I consider are diverse, one unifying theme is the methodology I use.
 I am able to significantly reduce the computational complexity of solving a given problem by combining sophisticated asymptotic (multiscale) techniques with numerical methods.
 This allows me to provide efficient predictive tools and to obtain mechanistic insight into the systems that I model.